 Sadly, rallying is usually a hallmark pre-death sign.
 I have known many family caregivers, hospice aides, nurses and doctors who have seen their patients show “improvement” before death.
-Some patients want to talk, and some become restless and act as if they need to start preparing for a trip.
+Some patients want to talk, while some become restless and act as if they need to start preparing for a trip.
 Others will simply become more relaxed yet remain tuned in to what is going on around them.
 Still others will show signs of physical stability when, seconds before, they seemed on the verge of letting go.
 A rally can last for a few moments or even days.
 Short or long, these temporary “improvements” can have a profound effect on loved ones who are keeping vigil.

 Terminal Lucidity Can Be Confusing for Families

 One story I recall was shared with me while I was interviewing people for my book, Minding Our Elders: Caregivers Share Their Personal Stories.
 A woman’s whole family had gathered by her dying father’s bedside.
 Some of them had already been there for days, while others had only arrived a few hours earlier, but the entire family was finally together.
 Her father had been withdrawing into himself and they knew that his time to leave would soon come.
 But then he surprised them all and rallied.
 He was able to sit up and even talk a bit.
 There was a spark in his eye.
 He convinced his family to leave and get something to eat, but during the time it took them to grab some fast food at a nearby restaurant, he passed away.